 Venue & Registration

-300 Euros*, includes conference material, abstract book, accommodation for 3 nights and 2 days, and light lunch, coffee breaks, welcome buffet, museum entrance, local transport.
+150 Euro*: Includes conference material, logistics, optico-acoustical service, lecture room, abstract book, two light lunches, four coffee breaks, welcome buffet, museum entrance, local transport.

-50 euros: For those unable wish to be present online, will be able to participate through videoconference.
+50 Euro: For those unable to be present but wish to attend online and will be able to participate through videoconferencing.
 This includes a (digital) abstract book.

-*For any unexpected cancelation due to coronavirus the presentation can be given online, the fee will be refunded, retaining only the 50 Euros fee.
+*In case of unexpected cancelation due to coronavirus, the presentation can be given online.
+Fees will be refunded, retaining only the 50 Euros fee.

 The Scientific Committee